St. Louis Mercantile Library Prize

 Scholars are eligible to apply for the Prize without regard to membership in the Bibliographical Society of America or any other society, and without regard to citizenship or academic affiliation, degree, or rank.
 The Prize will be awarded to the author of a particular work of scholarship without regard to the author’s prolonged or repeated contributions to the field.
 Applications are encouraged from young or junior scholars who have not as yet published extensively.
 Applicants may nominate themselves or be nominated by others.

-Bibliographical Society of America
+Executive Director, Bibliographical Society of America

-Questions regarding the award should be addressed to the Mercantile Library Prize Coordinator:
+Other questions regarding the award should be addressed to the Mercantile Library Prize Coordinator: